seejohnrun/seejohnrun.github.io/_posts/2009-07-31-john-bellone-redbull.markdown

 a long time, but I thought on this particular night that it would boost my productivity, so I went for it.

 John Bellone drank all of the Red bulls, and then drank mine.
-I said  Did you just drink my Red Bull? , and he replied (as if planned)  I didn't know you got one .
-Oh, you knew  you knew.
+I said "Did you just drink my Red Bull?", and he replied (as if planned) "I didn't know you got one".
+Oh, you knew... you knew.
 Now he seems to somehow have the idea in his head that __I__ owe __him__ a Red Bull.
 This is completely off base and holds no truth.

 Adding insult to injury as he often does, JB spitefully ate the last of my Salt & Vinegar potato chips two nights ago.